ianibogwu/Projects/GA-projects/01-Ames-housing/ReadME.md

 ![lasso coefficients](../01-Ames-housing/photos/lasso_coefs.png)

 - After our findings we can now recommend a few things that the homeowners in order to increase the value of their homes.
 - As shown above, Gross living area, the year built, Basement SF, Garage area and proximity to various conditions (Condition_1 Normal) are all things that affect the price but are outside of a homeowner's control.
-On the other hand, 'overall quality' and overall condition are something within the owner's purview.
-Here are a few:
+On the other hand, **'overall quality' and overall condition** are something within the owner's purview.
+Here are a few more:

  **Driveway**: As mentioned above, homes with a paved drive way saw a 68.49% increase in Sale price compared to driveways that were partially paved.
 Clients are fully advised to pave their driveways if within their budget.